ncase/anxiety/scenes/act2.md

 `publish("act2-party-action", ["twist2"]);`

-h2: (nods)
+h2: Was it that obvious?

+r: You were, uh, mumbling at your hoodie.

+h2: oh god i'm such a mess.

-r: You're not alone, friend.
+r: Hey.
+You're not alone, friend.
 Anxiety's super common.

 {{if _.act1_ending=="fight"}}
 r: Heck, just yesterday, I heard someone on campus had a nervous breakdown and smashed their phone!